Demographics of Paraguay

-This is a demography of the population of Paraguay including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

-Characteristics

 Paraguay's population is distributed unevenly through the country.
 The vast majority of the people live in the eastern region, most within 160 km of Asunción, the capital and largest city, which borders on Argentina to the south and west.
-The Gran Chaco in the north-west, which accounts for about 60% of Paraguayan territory, is home to less than 2% of the population.
-The Paraguay government encouraged massive settlement of the vast Gran Chaco.
+The Gran Chaco in the north-west, which accounts for about 60% of Paraguayan territory, is home to less than 4% of the population.

 Ethnically, culturally, and socially, Paraguay has one of the most homogeneous populations in South America.
 About 75% of the people are mestizo (mixed Spanish and Guaraní Native American descent), 20% are Whites, and the rest are small minorities of Indigenous or Afro Paraguayan origin.
 Little trace is left of the original Guaraní culture except the language, which is spoken by 90% of the population.
 About 75% of all Paraguayans also speak Spanish.
 Guaraní and Spanish are official languages.

-Paraguay has a history of foreign settlement, especially in the 20th century: Germans (the majority are Mennonites) with long-time Paraguayan dictator Alfredo Stroessner (President, 1954-1989) himself of German ancestry; Italians (around 40% of the total Paraguayan population is of full or partial Italian descent); Japanese with Okinawans; Koreans; Chinese; Arabs, Ukrainians; Poles; Southern Europeans; Jews; Brazilians; and Argentines are among those who have settled in Paraguay.
+Paraguay has a history of foreign settlement, especially in the 20th century: Italians (around 40% of the total Paraguayan population is of full or partial Italian descent); Germans (the majority are Mennonites) with long-time Paraguayan dictator Alfredo Stroessner (President, 1954–1989) himself of German ancestry; Japanese with Okinawans; Koreans; Chinese; Arabs, Ukrainians; Poles; Southern Europeans; Jews; Brazilians; and Argentines are among those who have settled in Paraguay.
 There are also an estimated 234,000 Afro-Paraguayans, or 4% of the population.